mealie-recipes/mealie/docs/docs/documentation/getting-started/faq.md

 ## How can I unlock my account?

 If your account has been locked by bad password attempts, you can use an administrator account to unlock another account.
-Alternatively you can unlock all accounts via a scripts within the container.
+Alternatively, you can unlock all accounts via a script within the container.

 ```shell
 docker exec -it mealie-next bash